jbock-java/jbock/README.md

            boolean verbose,
        @ShortName('X') @Description("String for regular arguments")
            String method,
+       @OtherTokens @Description({
+           "@OtherTokens to capture everything else",
-       @OtherTokens @Description("Everything that isn't '-v' or follows '-H' or '-X'") List<String> urls) {
+           "In this case, everything that isn't '-v' or follows '-H' or '-X'"}) List<String> urls) {
     this.headers = headers;
     this.verbose = verbose;